Satan Tempts Job for the First Time (His Livestock Is Stolen and Calamity Befalls His Children)

 That Job Takes It Upon Himself to Return All That He Possesses Stems From His Fear of God

-After God said to Satan, “all that he has is in your power; only on himself put not forth your hand,” Satan departed, soon after which Job came under sudden and fierce attacks: First, his oxen and donkeys were plundered and his servants killed; next, his sheep and servants were burned to destruction; after that, his camels were taken and his servants were murdered; finally, his sons and daughters had their lives taken.
+After God said to Satan, “All that he has is in your power; only on himself put not forth your hand,” Satan departed, soon after which Job came under sudden and fierce attacks: First, his oxen and donkeys were plundered and some of his servants killed; next, his sheep and some more servants were consumed in fire; after that, his camels were taken and even more of his servants were murdered; finally, his sons’ and daughters’ lives were taken away.
 This string of attacks was the torment suffered by Job during the first temptation.
 As commanded by God, during these attacks Satan only targeted Job’s property and his children, and did not harm Job himself.
 Nevertheless, Job was instantly transformed from a rich man possessed of great wealth to someone who had nothing.
 No one could have withstood this astonishing surprise blow or properly reacted to it, yet Job demonstrated his extraordinary side.
 The Scriptures provide the following account: “Then Job arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped.”
 This was Job’s first reaction after hearing that he had lost his children and all of his property.
 Above all, he did not appear surprised, or panic-stricken, much less did he express anger or hate.
 You see, then, that in his heart he had already recognized that these disasters were not an accident, or born from the hand of man, much less were they the arrival of retribution or punishment.
 Instead, the trials of Jehovah had come upon him; it was Jehovah who wished to take his property and children.
 Job was very calm and clear-headed then.
 His perfect and upright humanity enabled him to rationally and naturally make accurate judgments and decisions about the disasters that had befallen him, and in consequence, he behaved with unusual calm: “Then Job arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped.”
-“Rent his mantle” means that he was unclothed, and possessed of nothing; “shaved his head” means he had returned before God as a newborn infant; “fell down on the ground, and worshipped” means he had come into the world naked, and still without anything today, he was returned to God as a newborn baby.
+“Rent his mantle” means that he was unclothed, and possessed of nothing; “shaved his head” means he had returned before God as a newborn infant; “fell down on the ground, and worshipped” means he had come into the world naked, and still without anything today, he was returned to God as if a newborn baby.
 Job’s attitude toward all that befell him could not have been achieved by any creature of God.
-His faith in Jehovah went beyond the realm of belief; this was his fear of God, and obedience to God, and he was not only able to give thanks to God for giving to him, but also for taking from him.
-What’s more, he was able to take it upon himself to return all that he owned, including his life.
+His faith in Jehovah went beyond the realm of belief; this was his fear of God, his obedience to God; he was not only able to give thanks to God for giving to him, but also for taking from him.
+Furthermore, he was able to take it upon himself to return to God all that he owned, including his life.

 Job’s Unshakable Integrity Brings Shame Upon Satan and Causes It to Flee in Panic

-And what did God do when Job was subjected to this torment?
+So, what did God do when Job was subjected to this torment?
 God observed, and watched, and awaited the outcome.
 As God observed and watched, how did He feel?
 He felt grief-stricken, of course.
-But, as a result of His grief, could He have regretted His permission to Satan to tempt Job?
-The answer is, No, He could not have.
+But is it possible that God could have regretted His permission to Satan to tempt Job just because of the grief He felt?
+The answer is, No, He could not have felt such regret.
 For He firmly believed that Job was perfect and upright, that he feared God and shunned evil.
 God had simply given Satan the opportunity to verify Job’s righteousness before God, and to reveal its own wickedness and contemptibility.
-It was, furthermore, an opportunity for Job to testify to his righteousness and to his fear of God and shunning of evil before the people of the world, Satan, and even those who follow God.
+It was, furthermore, an opportunity for Job to testify to his righteousness and to his fear of God and shunning of evil before the people of the world, Satan, and even all those who follow God.
 Did the final outcome prove that God’s assessment of Job was correct and without error?
 Did Job actually overcome Satan?
 Here we read of the archetypal words spoken by Job, words which are proof that he had overcome Satan.
 He said: “Naked came I out of my mother’s womb, and naked shall I return thither.”
 This is Job’s attitude of obedience toward God.
-Next, he then said: “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah.”
+Next, he said: “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah.”
 These words spoken by Job prove that God observes the depths of man’s heart, that He is able to look into the mind of man, and they prove that His approval of Job is without error, that this man who was approved by God was righteous.
 “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah.”
 These words are Job’s testimony to God.
 It was these ordinary words that cowed Satan, that brought shame upon it and caused it to flee in panic, and, moreover, that shackled Satan and left it without resources.
 So, too, did these words make Satan feel the wondrousness and might of the deeds of Jehovah God, and allow it to perceive the extraordinary charisma of one whose heart was ruled by the way of God.
 Moreover, they demonstrated to Satan the powerful vitality shown by a small and insignificant man in adhering to the way of fearing God and shunning evil.
 Satan was thus defeated in the first contest.
-Despite its “hard-earned insight,” Satan had no intention of letting Job go, nor had there been any change in its malicious nature.
+Despite having “learned from this,” Satan had no intention of letting Job go, nor had there been any change in its malicious nature.
 Satan tried to carry on attacking Job, and so once more came before God …